prl001/BWFWTools/README-VERSION.txt

 Release notes

-dump_strings.pl: Add options to sort the output. pack_wrp.pl: Suppress warnings about Windows style path separators coming from the new cygwin1.dll.
-Fixed recognition of default system type with longer name for DP-Lite. unpack_wrp.pl: Suppress warnings about Windows style path separators coming from the new cygwin1.dll bw_patcher.pl: Suppress warnings about Windows style path separators coming from the new cygwin1.dll svcdat.pl: Attempt to improve operation after the firmware changes for Dynamic Channel Management.
-Makefile: add installation of print_flash. print_flash.pl: New tool.
-Extracts the memory file device data from an uncompressed Beyonwiz kernel Beyonwiz::Kernel: Added kernel location information for versions 01.07.036+.
-Beyonwiz::SystemId: Added system ids for DP-Lite.
+Bugs Fixed:
+pack_wrp.pl: Fix code so that /linux/bin.gz doesn't get clobbered if gzip isn't available.

+New features/updates:
+bw_patcher.pl: Added Beyonwiz::Hack::Codeset to list of included hack modules in the documentation. pack_wrp.pl: Fix code so that /linux/bin.gz doesn't get clobbered if gzip isn't available. checkModules.pl: New script to check that all modules needed for the scrips have been installed. checkModules.pl: New DOS batch script to check that all modules needed for the scrips have been installed.
+Makefile: Add 'check' target to check module dependencies.
+Beyonwiz::Hack::Codeset - hack to change the remote control codeset accepted by the firmware.
+Beyonwiz::Hack::Utils.pm Added support for in-line edits in hack modules (used by Beyonwiz::Hack::Codeset).

+Improved documentation of all hack modules.

 Bugs:
 pack_wrp cannot delete one of its temporary files on Windows sometimes.
-A warning is pinted, and the file can be deleted manually.
+A warning is printed, and the file can be deleted manually.
 The decoding of the T1 and T2 fields in svcdat seems to be incorrect, and a correct decoding doesn't appear to be obvious.
+Changing the remote control codeset with Beyonwiz::Hack::Codeset doesn't change the POWER code for power on, the 1+2+3+4+POWER sequence to initiate firmware recovery, or the POWER watchdog timer, because these codes are interpreted by the front panel microcontroller.

 WARNING
 =======